Hearts of Iron IV

+By May 2018, the game had sold a total of one and a half million copies worldwide.
+As of November 2025, the game has sold over seven million copies on Steam alone.
+Since its release, Paradox has released large amounts of downloadable content for Hearts of Iron IV.

 Gameplay

-Hearts of Iron IV is a grand strategy wargame that primarily revolves around World War II.
-The player may play as any nation in the world in the 1936 or 1939 start dates in singleplayer or multiplayer, although the game is not designed to go beyond 1948.
-A nation's military is divided between naval forces, aerial forces, and ground forces.
+Hearts of Iron IV is a grand strategy wargame that revolves around World War II.
+The player may play as any nation in the world in the 1936 or 1939 start dates in single-player or multiplayer.
+A nation's military is divided between ground forces, naval forces, and aerial forces.
 For the ground forces, the player may train, customize, and command divisions consisting of various types of infantry, tanks, and other units.
 These divisions require equipment and manpower to fight properly.
 The navy and air force also require men and equipment, including the actual warships and warplanes that are used in combat.
+The tanks, airplanes, and boats could also be manually customized by the player.
 Equipment is produced by military factories, while ships are built by dockyards.
-These military factories and dockyards are, in turn, constructed by civilian factories, which also construct a variety of other buildings, produce consumer goods for the civilian population, and oversee commerce with other nations.
+These military factories and dockyards are, in turn, constructed using civilian factories, which also construct a variety of other buildings, produce consumer goods for the civilian population, and oversee commerce with other nations.
 Most nations are initially forced to devote a significant number of their civilian factories to producing consumer goods, but as the nation becomes increasingly mobilized, more factories will be freed up for other purposes.
 Mobilization is represented as a "policy" that the player may adjust with the proper amount of political power, an abstract "resource" that is also used to appoint new ministers and change other facets of the nation's government.
 In addition to mobilization, there are other policies, including the nation's stance on conscription and commerce.